LuffySec/Automation-JS-Recon/README.md

 # What this tools using
 Use subfinder to find subdomains and save them to subdomain.txt.

+Use dorkscaper.py to find all login endpoint on the target domain

 Use lucek to check for alive subdomains and save them to alive_subs.txt.

 Use waybackurls to fetch URLs and save them to wayback.txt.